JuliaAttic/Sound.jl/README.md

-Reading and writing from WAV files (should probably be named WAV).
+Reading and writing from WAV files.